vekatze/neut/book/src/overview.md

 ## Quick List of Other Features

-- Call by value
+- Call-by-value
 - Impure
 - Compiles to [LLVM IR](https://llvm.org/docs/LangRef.html) and binary
 - The type system ≈ System Fω + ADT + recursion + box modality
   - That is, the usual one in functional programming, but a bit generalized
 - Built-in [LSP support](./lsp-showcase.md)
-- Built-in [rapid prototyping experience](./rapid-prototyping.md) like scripting languages
+- Built-in [rapid prototyping support](./rapid-prototyping.md) as found in scripting languages
-- Built-in formatter like Go
+- Built-in formatter

 ---